mosmn/Notes/sections/javascript/react/state-props.md

 In the above code snippet, the `title` and `onButtonClicked` props are destructured from `this.props`.
 This allows them to be directly accessed within the `render` method without using `this.props.title` or `this.props.onButtonClicked`.

 Understanding the purpose and usage of props in React is essential for building components that can share data and functionality.
 By passing props from parent components to child components, you can create a modular and reusable code structure.

+For more information on props, check out [Passing Props to a Component](https://react.dev/learn/passing-props-to-a-component)

 # State